-Using the ARIES database a file sample was created from a provider population of 46 who accessed home and community-based Health Services in the measurement year.
-The records of 42 clients were reviewed (representing 91% of the unduplicated population).
+Using the ARIES database, a file sample was created from a provider population of 28 who accessed home and community-based Health Services in the measurement year.
+The records of 35 clients were reviewed for the annual review process.
 The demographic makeup of the provider was used as a key to file sample pull.

-NOTE: DSHS has changed the file sample percentage which will result in a lower number of files being reviewed in 2016.
+NOTE: DSHS has changed the file sample percentage which will result in a lower number of files being reviewed in 2017.